SwissFederalArchives/cmi-viaduc-backend/README.md

 # Contact

-- For general questions (and technical support), please contact the Swiss Federal Archives by e-mail at info@bar.admin.ch.
+- For general questions (and technical support), please contact the Swiss Federal Archives by e-mail at bundesarchiv@bar.admin.ch.
 - Technical questions or problems concerning the source code can be posted here on GitHub via the "Issues" interface.